docker/docs/ee/dtr/user/tag-pruning/tag-pruning.md

 ## Overview

 You can configure the Docker Trusted Registry (DTR) to automatically clean up repository images which are abandoned and no longer necessary.
-You can accomplish tag pruning on each repository that you manage by:
+You enable tag pruning on each repository that you manage by:

-* specifying a tag pruning policy (#specifying-a-tag-pruning-policy)
+* [specifying a tag pruning policy] (#specify-a-tag-pruning-policy)
-* enforcing a tag limit (#enforcing-a-tag-limit)
+* [enforcing a tag limit] (#enforce-a-tag-limit)

 ## Specify a tag pruning policy

 You can now add tag pruning policies on each repository that you manage.
 To get started, navigate to `https://<dtr-url>` and log in with your credentials.

 Select **Repositories** on the left navigation pane, and then click on the name of the repository that you want to update.
-Note that you will have to click on the repository name following the the `/` after the specific namespace for your repository.
+Note that you will have to click on the repository name following the `/` after the specific namespace for your repository.

 ![tag pruning](../../images/tag-pruning-0.png){: .with-border}